Bülent Ecevit: Early life

-Education journalism and writing
+Education, journalism, and writing

 In 1944, Ecevit graduated from Robert College in Istanbul.
 He started work as a translator at the General Directorate for Press and Publication (Turkish: Basın Yayın Genel Müdürlüğü).
 In 1946, shortly after marrying his classmate Zekiye Rahşan Aral, he moved to London to work in the Turkish embassy as a press attaché.
 During his stay he studied Bengali, Sanskrit and Art History at the School of Oriental and African Studies but did not graduate.
-He also indulged in composing Sufi poetry, and was known to sometimes consult the Bhagavad Gita when making difficult decisions.
+He also indulged in composing Sufi poetry.